divemarkus/mlguide/README.md

 # ML Guide

 This repository collects setup guides, configuration examples, and sample code for getting started with machine learning across several environments and tools.

+---

+## The Brain vs Body (analogy)

+- The Model (The Brain): This is the file you download.
+It’s just "weights"—mathematical values that represent patterns of human language.
+It doesn’t have a networking stack, it doesn’t know what a "browser" is, and it can’t execute code.

+- The Runner (The Body): Tools like Ollama, LM Studio, or llama.cpp are the "bodies."
+They are actual programs written in languages like C++ or Go.
+They are the ones that talk to your hardware (CPU/GPU) and, if you allow them, your internet connection.

+---

 ## Subtopics